tuokri/github-readme-stats-cache/README.md

 fork deployed on Vercel.
 When GitHub Readme Stats is deployed with free Vercel plan, it seems to timeout sometimes, causing broken images in my GitHub profile.

+TODO: GitHub action to purge camo image cache on deployment.